Funeral insurance for pensioners - Compare your options from leading Australian insurers, with no medical required

 - Increase cover: Policy owners can increase cover each year to ensure they have enough cover in place or to keep up with inflation.

-- Accidental death payment: Most insurers will pay up to 3 times the benefit amount if death is from accident after 12 months of having taken out cover.
+- Accidental death payment: Most insurers will pay up to three times the benefit amount if death is from accident after 12 months of having taken out cover.
 Accidental death is still covered within the first 12 months of the policy but will only provide the regular sum-insured.

-One of the major pitfalls of funeral insurance that applicants must be aware of is the potential for the premium payments to surpass the actual cost of a funeral if the policy is in place for too long and the premiums increase year on year.
+One of the major pitfalls of funeral insurance for pensioners that applicants must be aware of is the potential for the premium payments to surpass the actual cost of a funeral if the policy is in place for too long and the premiums increase year on year.
 There have been reported cases of elderly Australians paying enough in premiums for up to two funerals and being forced to cancel the cover to avoid draining their funds on expensive cover.
 As with life insurance, cancelling your cover will not result in any refund of premium payments that have been made.

-Some funeral insurance policies will now cease premium payments once the premiums paid are equal to the desired sum-insured.
+Some funeral insurance for seniors policies now cease premium payments once the premiums paid are equal to the desired sum-insured.
 Once the sum-insured has been reached, cover will remain in place until a claim has been made.
 This new feature gives customers the peace of mind that they will not be forced to pay excess in premiums over the life of the policy and still receive the desired sum-insured.
 Zurich EziCover Funeral Advantage is one of the policies available on the Australian market currently offering this feature.

 It is critical for any pensioner looking to take out cover to be absolutely clear on the terms and conditions of their policy.
 Asking your insurance consultant the following questions can help ensure you have the right level of protection in place.